 Appendix Surgery – Laparoscopic Appendectomy

 One out of every 2,000 people has an appendectomy sometime during their lifetime.
 Treatment requires an operation to remove the infected appendix.
-Traditionally, the appendix is removed through an incision in the right
+Traditionally, the appendix is removed through an incision in the right lower abdominal wall.

 But we practice Laparoscopic Appendectomy through 3 small incisions (5mm) or single incision laparoscopy (11mm) at the umbilicus.
 Hence there will not be any visible scar.